Too many feral cats in Doña Ana County, residents want solutions

 “Cats are just trying to live their lives just like the rest of us.
 They are not diseased and they don’t attack people,” explained Milie.

-He says cities that have the most progressive programs with stray cats also have free spay and neuter.
+He said that cities with the most progressive programs with stray cats also have free spay and neuter.

-“Because the city doesn’t have any type of feral program we have to euthanize the cats after the three days is up,” said Clint Thacker, executive director f Animal Services in Mesilla Valley.
+“Because the city doesn’t have any type of feral program, we have to euthanize the cats after the three days is up,” said Clint Thacker, executive director of Animal Services in Mesilla Valley.

 The feral cat problem, he believes, came from irresponsible pet ownership practices.